-Carolina 399,800 people became newly eligible for and enrolled in Medicaid because of expansion.5 If Medicaid expansion is dismantled or the Trump administration reduces the FMAP match rate for the expansion group, then all of these North Carolinians will become uninsured.6 This goes for all of the people on Medicaid expansion in states like Arizona, Arkansas, Illinois, Indiana, Montana, New Hampshire, Utah, and Virginia, as well-along with North Carolina, each of these states have trigger laws that end their Medicaid expansion program if the FMAP rate is decreased.
-If these laws are triggered, then more than 3.1 million people in just these nine states are at risk of becoming uninsured.8 However, family planning SPAs can ensure that these people do not lose all coverage-they can still receive coverage for their annual check-up, so long as the routine preventative primary services are related to family planning, pap tests, birth control including tubal ligation and vasectomy, STI testing and treatment including PrEP, and their HPV vaccines.
-This care is essential, particularly considering ninety-nine percent of sexually experienced women have used contraception9 and 1.2 million Americans could benefit from PrEP.10 States with existing family planning SPAs should focus efforts on making sure eligible people losing Medicaid expansion coverage know how to enroll in SPA coverage and can access as many services as possible.
+becoming uninsured, making it difficult to afford their upcoming wellness visit, their next refill of birth control, or the STI test they need-unless their state has a family planning SPA.
+Because people of any gender and any age can be eligible for family planning SPA coverage and the income threshold is higher than that for Medicaid expansion, anyone who loses expansion coverage could enroll in the SPA and retain coverage for basic preventative care and family planning services.
+These 3.1 million people would still receive their annual checkup, so long as the routine preventative primary services are related to family planning, pap tests, birth control including tubal ligation and vasectomy, STI testing and treatment including PrEP, and their HPV vaccines at no cost.
+This care is essential, particularly considering ninety-nine percent of sexually experienced women have used contraception and 1.2 million Americans could benefit from PrEP.
+States with existing family planning SPAs should focus efforts on making sure eligible people losing Medicaid expansion coverage know how to enroll in SPA coverage and can access as many services as possible.
 States with family planning waivers should transition to a SPA to make their coverage programs less vulnerable to being changed or terminated by CMS.
 States without SPAs should implement one expansive in both eligibility and service offerings.